The five spokes of the fitness wheel

 New Year’s resolutions: remember those?

-Why Aaptiv and Angela?
-Leading mobile fitness app Aaptiv is a part of Haven Life Plus, a suite of no-cost or discounted services that both Haven Life customers and employees can enjoy.
-Angela wowed us with her nutrition tips during Haven Life Wellness Day last year, and we brought her back for guidance on how to make 2020 even better.
+Leading mobile fitness app Aaptiv is a part of Haven Life Plus, a suite of no-cost or discounted services available to eligible Haven Term policyholders .
+Angela wowed us with her nutrition tips during Haven Life Wellness Day last year, and we brought her back for guidance on how to make this year even better.

 “Whatever our decisions are, it’s not necessarily the end goal that we’re really chasing.
 It’s the process itself,” Angela says.
 “What if it was about simply showing up and loving the process and the experience, and knowing that [the process] will always trump the outcome?”